ya0002/Urdu_HMM_POS/README.md

 --, Mohammad Yusuf Jamal, [Your Matriculation Number Here]

-PoS Tagger for Urdu Language using HMM
+# PoS Tagger for Urdu Language using HMM

 # Project description

 This project implements a **Hidden Markov Model (HMM)-based Part-of-Speech (PoS) tagger** for the Urdu language.
 It uses statistical modeling to assign the most probable PoS tags to words in Urdu sentences, based on a tagged corpus.
 The system learns transition probabilities (between PoS tags) and emission probabilities (word given a tag) during training, and then applies the Viterbi algorithm for decoding.

-Accuracy of tagger: 90.10 %
+Accuracy of tagger with ~5.4 million sentences on a 80:20 split: 90.10 %

 The translated corpus is in `translated.txt`.

+### Corpus used
 The corpus used is:
 **"A Tagged Corpus and a Tagger for Urdu"**
 *Authors:* Bushra Jawaid, Amir Kamran, Ondřej Bojar
 *Institution:* Charles University in Prague, Faculty of Mathematics and Physics, Institute of Formal and Applied Linguistics

-It has 5,464,575 sentences.
+Number of sentences: 5,464,575 sentences

+Vocabulary: ~582,795 unique word types

+Annotation: Automatically tagged with POS tags using an ensemble of three taggers

 In this corpus each token (word or punctuation mark) is followed by a PoS tag, separated by a vertical bar (|).
 Each line represents a sentence.